sandhyaparna/Data-Science/Tree Based Models/DecisionTree.md

 Goodness of fit measure: Sum of squared errors
 Handles numeric attributes and missing values automatically using surrogate splits

 #### CHAID
 Chi-Square (Multiway splitting of Continuous var) <br/>

+##
+Resursive partitioning - Splitting of population into sub-populations and each sub-population may in turn be split an indefinite number of times until the splitting process terminates after a particular stopping criterion is reached

 ## Splitting Criteria
 Splitting is based on the attribute that produces the 'purest' subsets of data w.r.t the label attribute.
 A partition is pure if all the tuples in it belong to the same class